For interactive plots: install ipympl with `pip install ipympl` and uncomment

 Compute and visualise kinematics.#

-Compute displacement, velocity and acceleration data on an example dataset and visualise the results.
+Compute displacement, velocity and acceleration, and visualise the results.

 Imports#